Qengineering/TensorFlow-JetsonNano/README.md

+# TensorFlow 2.5 and 2.6 for the Jetson Nano
+TensorFlow 2.5 and 2.6 are dependent on CUDA 11.0 and cuDNN version 8.0.4, both not yet available for the Jetson Nano.
+A workaround is cumbersome and probably not very reliable.
+Better to wait for the new announced JetPack to be released with the required versions of CUDA and cuDNN.
+Continue to use TensorFlow 2.4.1 for now.
 # TensorFlow 2.4.1 for the Jetson Nano
 Python and C++ API library installation file for the Jetson Nano.<br/>
 Support of **CUDA 10.2**, **cuDNN 8.0** and **TensorRT**. <br/>